playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Tomcat-servlet-api removal

 Play removed the `tomcat-servlet-api` since it was of no use.
+If you still use it add it to your `build.sbt`:

 ```scala
 libraryDependencies += "org.apache.tomcat" % "tomcat-servlet-api" % "8.0.33"